Kowal1616/simple-investing/README.md

 I have developed a Flask App that aims at promotion of low-cost, low-maintains, long-term investing (Boggleheads style!).
 My app's main feature is a table which displays long term returns of chosen etfs based portfolios over 5, 10, 20 and 30 years periods.
 A comparison table is fed with extended historical data (enhaced with corresponding indexes and simulations) and up to date thanks to monthly performed updates from two independent data sources.

+There is a similar tool for US based investors featuring US Etfs that I took inspiration of.
+My app is uniqe in a way that it's aimed at EU based investors and all Portfolios consist of european Etfs.
+First european ETF was lounched aroud 20 years ago and the Etfs I used have probably around 10-15 years history so my extended historical data add great value to final data displayed on the web page.

 #### **Project structure**
 In *app.py* I:
 + Initialize my flask app, SQL-Alchemy and logging system